 Step 1, book from London to Hamburg for Day 1 at www.raileurope.com or www.thetrainline.com.

-Both are easy to use, small booking fee.
+Both are easy to use, with a small booking fee.
 Booking for Eurostar & onward trains as far as Gothenburg opens up to 6 months ahead.

-After booking you can use the Eurostar Manage Booking system to select an exact seat on Eurostar.
+After booking you can use the Eurostar Manage your booking feature to select a better seat on Eurostar.

 -